 The Public Interest Disclosure Act 2003 (the Act) promotes accountability within government agencies by facilitating the disclosure of public interest information involving misconduct, offences, misuse of public resources or risks to public health or safety.

 The Act also serves as a means to protect those who make disclosures to appropriate authorities, and those who are the subject of disclosures.

 Review Position and Date

-This policy and procedure is to be reviewed by the document owner annually.
+This policy and procedure is to be reviewed annually.

 Policy Statements